gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 ### Token Economics

-In the world of Gintonic, GIN tokens are your currency.
+In the world of gintonic, GIN tokens are your currency.
 Here's what you need to know:

 * **1 GIN Token** = 1,000,000AI tokens
 * **AI Tokens**: These are the units used to measure the length of input and output text.